Nexmo/nexmo-developer/_documentation/verify/overview.md

 Nexmo handles code generation, verification and delivery via the fastest route available.
 You pay only for successful verifications, regardless of where your user resides.

-If the user does not respond to one of two SMS [within a specified time period](/verify/guides/verification-stages), the Verify API sends it as a voice call using [TTS](/concepts/guides/glossary#tts-api) (Text to Speech) based on the user's locale.
+If the user does not respond to one of two SMS [within a specified time period](/verify/guides/verification-events#timing-of-each-event), the Verify API sends it as a voice call using [TTS](/concepts/guides/glossary#tts-api) (Text to Speech) based on the user's locale.
 For example, the TTS for a `61*` phone number is sent in English with an Australian accent (`en-au`).
 You can specify the language, accent and gender in the request.

-By using the Verify API for 2FA, you can:

-* Protect against spam, by preventing spammers from creating multiple accounts
-* Monitor suspicious activity, by forcing an account user to verify ownership of a number
-* Reach your users at any time, by ensuring that you have their correct phone number

 ## Concepts